Disability programs

 Disability Inclusion Action Plan

-The Disability Inclusion Action Plan PDF, 10029.82 KB was endorsed by Council at the Ordinary Council Meeting 13 December 2022, subject to a number of minor amendments.
+On 13 December 2022, the Disability Inclusion Action Plan PDF, 10029.82 KB was endorsed by Council at the Ordinary Council Meeting.
+The Disability Inclusion Action Plan is subject to a number of minor amendments.

-Read the minutes from the Council meeting here (see page 4) and the report to Council here (see page 5).
+For further information, please read the minutes from the Council meeting (see page 4 of the minutes) and the report to Council (see page 5 of the report).

 Read the Consultation outcomes report here.